peterbytes-prog/sitter/README.md

-Simple Application with React and React Router Dom to Make a Single Page Application (SPA) from an existing website.
+Simple Application with React and React Router Dom to convert a existing website to a Single Page Application (SPA).